PyPlr/cvd_pupillometry/docs/03_installation.rst

 Requirements
 ------------

-*PyPlr* requires Python3 and a range of standard numerical computing packages (all of which listed in the file *requirements.txt*)
+*PyPlr* requires Python3 and set of standard numerical computing packages, all of which are listed in *requirements.txt*:

 .. include:: ../requirements.txt
    :literal: